 Most asthmatics harbour a preconceived notion that taking controller medicines cease to be necessary once their condition improves- one of the major mistakes asthmatics make.
 What is imperative, on one hand, is to recognise the medicine that is the effective ‘controller medication’ in your case, so that you may use it daily, even if there are no symptoms and on the other hand, to circle the ‘rescue medication’ that can be effectively used for curbing asthma symptoms.

 There is a direct relation between hygiene and triggering agents.
 If your house harbours cockroaches and other pests of similar nature, chances are that your asthma problem will aggravate in no time.
 Go for cockroach traps and pest control for maintaining better living conditions.

 - Don’t Let Pets Sleep Next To You

 Pets invariably carry legions of allergens that comprise molds, pollen, and dust.
 They may easily deposit these in your bed, thereby thrusting you towards greater allergen exposure.

 - Keep the Windows Closed

 Pollen exposure is drastically cut down when the windows are kept closed.
-Recirculation feature of the air conditioning system enables you to minimize the amount of allergens that enter your home.
+The recirculation feature of the air conditioning system enables you to minimize the number of allergens that enter your home.